yiqun-liu/Algo-Lab-ETHz/week9/README.md

 ## Satellites

-Looking for a vertex cover for a bipartite graph
+**Vertex Cover**

-Apply the trick introduced in slides (Use residual map to make the code simple)
+Apply the trick introduced in slides (Use residual map to make code simpler)

 ## Algocoön Group

-Minimum Cut with arbitrary source and sink
+**Minimum Cut** with arbitrary source and sink

 Key insight: After we have the graph partitioned (into S and T), it doesn't matter which exact vertex in S is the source, and which exact vertex in T is the sink.
+(The idea to think in set view, rather than the micro, flow view)

 It is by this observation could we solve the problem by running maximum flow for only O(N) time.
 (Naively: N^2)